 A Spinone Italiano makes an excellent hiking companion.
 They love to be outdoors with their owner and have the endurance and stamina to spend all day on the trail.

 When it comes to hiking with a dog, physical characteristics and personality are important considerations.
 Since the Spinone is bred for hunting, it’s probably not a big surprise that they would have the stamina and endurance to be excellent hikers.
 But, their personality and temperament add to their ability to be such a pleasure on the trail.
-Read on to see why the Spinone is a perfect hiking partner.
+Read on to see why hiking with a Spinone Italiano is so wonderful.

 It is thought the Spinone’s name originates from the favorite hiding places of the quail, partridge, and grouse that it pursued: the spinos bush, a particularly thorny shrub that only a dog possessing a wiry, rough coat and thick skin could venture into.
 With a nearly indestructible all-weather coat and thick skin, the Spinone is capable of dealing with scrubby undergrowth when hunting and hiking.